Ras il-Wardija

 Ras il-Wardija is a promontory in the limits of San Lawrenz, on the southwest coast of Gozo, Malta.
 It contains the remains of a Punic-Roman sanctuary, which was excavated by Italian archaeologists in the 1960s.
-The area is privately owned and it is currently in a dilapidated state.
+The area is privately owned and in a dilapidated state.

 The site

 Ras il-Wardija was probably first inhabited in the Bronze Age, in around 1500 BC.
-In around the 3rd century BC, during the Punic period, a religious complex (probably a nymphaeum) was established in the area.
+Around the 3rd century BC, during the Punic period, a religious complex (probably a nymphaeum) was established in the area.
 Since the site is clearly visible from the sea, it might have also served as a beacon for ships travelling between the Maltese Islands and North Africa.

 The site remained in use throughout the Roman period.
 Carved crosses on the walls suggest that the site eventually became a Christian place of worship.
 The site remained in use until around the 4th century AD.
 A hermitage might have existed in the area during the medieval period.

 The main structural elements of the site are: